 Milk (in any form) should only be given to cats in moderation.
 Milk should be considered a “treat” for cats who enjoy the flavor.

 When serving milk to your cat, don’t overestimate the portion size.
 A couple of tablespoons is plenty.
 Also, keep it as a once-a-week or once-a-fortnight treat.

 Water is the most crucial fluid for cats so make sure there is fresh water available at all times.
 Here are some tips and advice to get your cat to drink more water.

 It should be remembered that milk doesn’t have many nutritional benefits for cats (especially regular cow’s milk).
-You might be better off “treating” your cat with something more nutritionally balanced such as a pouch of luxury pet food as it’s a rich source of protein.
+You might be better off giving your cat something more nutritionally balanced, such as a pouch of luxury pet food as it’s a rich source of protein.